 Cape Range Canyon, Eastern Indian Ocean

 Very few deep-sea areas have had the luxury of being well-sampled over both large spatial and temporal scales.
-Dr. Nerida Wilson (Western Australian Museum) and her team aim to identify and characterize the benthic biodiversity in Cape Range Canyon and complement ROV surveys with Environmental DNA (or eDNA), which refers to all the genetic material that can be recovered from an environmental sample.
+Dr. Nerida Wilson (Western Australian Museum) and her team aim to identify and characterize the benthic biodiversity in the Cape Range and Ningaloo Canyons and complement ROV surveys with Environmental DNA (or eDNA), which refers to all the genetic material that can be recovered from an environmental sample.
 Exploring marine areas adjacent to known terrestrial hot spots offers an effective strategy for identifying undiscovered biodiversity.
 The remote Western Australian coast (Eastern Indian Ocean) is well known for its extensive karst system and network of subterranean water bodies that support an immense diversity of evolutionary significant fauna.
 In stark contrast, the deep-sea environment adjacent to this celebrated area remains almost unexplored.
 To counter this information deficit, the interdisciplinary team plans to actively survey a significant and biologically unexplored submarine canyon.
 The team will expand on the baseline seafloor mapping in the Gascoyne Marine Park to develop the regional context of canyon habitats in which to interpret the faunal inventory.
 Understanding what biodiversity occurs in these zones is paramount to activating effective management processes.

 Australian Mesophotic Coral Examination